ImageMagick/Usage-Markdown/color_mods/index.md

 Gabe Schaffer, also provided a perl version (using a downloaded "`Math::Polynomial`" library module) called "`im_fx_curves.pl`" to do the same thing.
 Either script can be used.

-For example here is a different curve with 5 control points...
+For example, here is a different curve with 5 control points...

 ~~~{data-capture-out=fx_curve.txt}
 im_fx_curves  0,0.2  0.3,0.7  0.6,0.5  0.8,0.8  1,0.6